Alfred Fagon Award

-The Alfred Fagon Award is a not-for-profit organisation.
+The Alfred Fagon Award is a registered charity.

 Alfred Fagon lived in Clarendon Jamaica, Nottingham, Bristol and London.
 He was a boxing champion, a welder, an actor, poet, and playwright.
 After his untimely death in 1986 his friends held a memorial evening at Tricycle Theatre to commemorate his life and work.
 The donations collected at the memorial formed the basis of the Alfred Fagon Award to recognise Black British playwrights from the Caribbean.
 The first award was supported by Arts Council England and The Peggy Ramsay Foundation was presented to Roy Williams .
 The Peggy Ramsay Foundation continues to support the Award and the prize this year for the winning writer is £6,000.